- The laid-back 3

 We start with the X-Line.
-Just as with the Hackelbergtrail we take the Schattberg lift and the trail starts next to the top station.
+Just as with the Hacklbergtrail we take the Schattberg X-press.
+The trail starts next to the top station.
 In winter, the pistes here are known as some of the most difficult in the Glemmtal, in summer the trails are just as demanding for bikers.
 The upper part of the trail is a little easier and therefore ideal terrain for warming up.
 The challenge starts at the middle station.
 Angie tackles the root passages and technical sections with great enthusiasm, I have to dismount a couple of times, but practice makes perfect!
 As we descend, the trail becomes a little easier.
 Those who do not want to jump the high drops can ride another section which although is also steep and technical, is not as technically demanding as the first option and takes us down to the parking area next to the Schattberg-Xpress, from where we head off in the direction of the Pro-Line in Hinterglemm.

 The Pro-Line is one of Angie’s favourite trails and leads from the Reiterkogel back down to the centre of Hinterglemm.
 We begin the trail at the wooden starting gate and make our descent on a narrow forest trail.
 On this section, it is imperative to have good control of the bike.
 One mistake normally results in the rider falling.
 The rocky parts require extra concentration.
 Angie guides me along the trail and sooner than expected we are in Hinterglemm where we enjoy a well-earned burger and a shandy.